LukeStashWalker/stashwalker/README.md

 - install git, gradle and java
 - clone the project: git clone https://github.com/LukeStashWalker/stashwalker.git
 - build with the following command in the project folder using git bash: ./gradlew build
-- the jar will be in the build/libs/ directory
+- the jar will be in the build/libs/ folder

 <!-- ## How to run -->
 <!-- - ./gradlew runClient --debug-jvm -->

-## Pre-built releases
+## Pre-built jars

 - can be found in the 'releases' folder